sdiehl/wiwinwlh/tutorial.md

 Foldable / Traversable
 ----------------------

-If coming from an imperative background retraining one's self to think about iteration over lists in terms of maps, folds, and scans can be challenging.
+If coming from an imperative background retraining oneself to think about iteration over lists in terms of maps, folds, and scans can be challenging.

 ```haskell